MathematicalModels/joint-kg-recommender/README.md

 We use the flag '-model_type' to specify the model used, which has to be chosen from the following models: ['bpr','fm','trasne','transh','transr','cfkg','cke','cofm','transup','jtransup'].

-Specifically, ['bpr','fm','transup'] is for item recommendation. 'transup' is our proposed **TUP**. ['trasne','trasnh','trasnr'] is for kg representation. ['cfkg','cke','cofm','jtransup'] is for item recommendation. 'jtransup' is our proposed **KTUP**.
+Specifically, ['bprmf','fm','transup'] is for item recommendation. 'transup' is our proposed **TUP**. ['transe','transh','transr'] is for kg representation. ['cfkg','cke','cofm','jtransup'] is for item recommendation. 'jtransup' is our proposed **KTUP**.

 ### Model Specific Flags